-More and more companies developing their own mobile apps take the extra step to ensure mobile app security — and for a good reason.
+More and more companies developing their own mobile apps take the extra steps to ensure mobile application data security — and for a good reason.

 According to the 2021 annual report by the Identity Theft Resource Center (ITRC), the year 2021 was a record high in the number of data compromises — 1,862 instances.
 At the time of us writing this article, in three quarters of 2022, the center reported 1,291 data compromises so far.
 That’s data on publicly disclosed breaches in the US only.

 On average, a data breach can cost a company suffering from it around $4.35 million (global average), as per IBM data from 2022.
 Add to it the tremendous blow to reputation if the information of the breach becomes public.
 When looked at like this, it downs on every entrepreneur that data security in mobile applications is important.

 In this article, we talk about the importance of implementing solid data security practices into mobile apps and how to do it right.
 We draw upon our experience in developing security-focused products like our messenger app for the Middle East region.

 What is data protection in the modern sense

 The rapidly digitalizing world is crazy about data security (rightfully so) and today, we have numerous laws of national and international kind, implemented for the sole purpose of protecting proprietary information.
 All of them are built based on the same data protection principles, more or less.
 The most well-known international law of this kind is probably the General Data Protection Regulation, or GDPR for short.